ikennekwuo-github/se-assignment-1-setting-up-your-developer-environment-ikennekwuo-github/README.md

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

+   In the installation of MySQL, by visiting the dedicated website, the directive and instructions were followed as given, and then a password was created, to show that you alone or anyone that you have customed to it can use.
+Also a workbench was downloaded this is also associated to MySQL.

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.